iammminzzy/iammminzzy/ReadMe.md

 ### 🐣 Frontend Developer 🐣
 ```
-Hi, There !
+Hi there!
-Welcome to my Github✨
+Welcome to my GitHub✨
 ```

 <br>